Arnold's Cove: Attractions

-Hiking Trails
+Hiking trails

-Arnold's Cove is home to three hiking trials varying in length from a 12 km loop to a 2 km there-and-back.
+Arnold's Cove is home to three hiking trails varying in length from a 12 km loop to a 2 km there-and-back.
 Bordeaux Trail is the longest, followed by the Old Cabot Highway to Arthur's Hill Trail with the Otter Rub/War Path Trail being the shortest of the three.
 All three trails are rated as Moderate or Easy/Moderate.

-Lookout Points
+Lookout points

 Two lookout points exist within the town of Arnold's Cove.
 The Placentia Bay Lookout sits at the top of a hill, providing scenic views westward over Placentia Bay.
 Ivy's Lookout is small, mostly unmarked, and sits right on the water of Arnold's Cove itself, also looking west.
 Additionally, the Big Pond Bird Sanctuary, also known as the Arnold's Cove Bird Sanctuary, offers east-facing views of a tidal inlet that is home to local waterfowl.

-Historic Buildings
+Historic buildings

 The Drake House is a home built in 1890 by George and John Drake in a standard Georgian style.
 It was awarded Heritage Designation by the Heritage Foundation of Newfoundland and Labrador in 2003.

-Religious Buildings and Cemeteries
+Religious buildings and cemeteries

 Modern Arnold's Cove has four churches and no other listed religious buildings.
 It also has three cemeteries, two affiliated with the Anglican Church and one with the Salvation Army Church.